16 Important Questions to Ask when Buying a Horse

 • Has this horse ever been leased out, or do they have any previous owners?

 Make sure that you ask everything you need before buying a horse.
-A horse is a long-term and expensive commitment you do not want to make lightly.
+A horse is a long-term and expensive commitment that you do not want to make lightly.

 Was this article helpful?
 Like Dislike